 Procedure

-1. Region I Vice President procedures will follow those of ACTE National, including all application requirements and deadlines.
+1. Region I Vice President and Vice President-Elect procedures will follow those of ACTE National, including all application requirements and deadlines.

-2. Region I Vice President
+2. Region I Vice President/Vice President-Elect Nomination Process

 a.
-The Region I Vice President Search and Nominating Committee will request that each state association notify members that nominations are being received and will be considered by the Region I Search and Nominating Committee for recommendations to the ACTE Nominating Committee.
+The Region I Vice President Search and Nominating Committee will request that each state will notify members that nominations are being received and will be considered by the Region I Search and Nominating Committee for recommendations to the ACTE Nominating Committee.

 b.
-The Vice President, with the consent of the Policy Committee, will appoint the Search and Nominating Committee, which will solicit and/or receive all nominations for Region I Vice President Elect or Vice President, interview all candidates, and recommend two (2) nominees to the ACTE Nominating Committee.
+The Vice President, with the consent of the Policy Committee, will appoint the Search and Nominating Committee, which will solicit and/or receive all applications for Region I Vice President-Elect or Vice President, interview all eligible applicants, and recommend at least two (2) qualified nominees to the ACTE Nominating Committee.

 c.
-Additional nominations may be made from the floor during the business meeting of the Region providing each nominee has been interviewed by the Region I Search and Nominating Committee and is approved by a majority of the membership in attendance at the Region I Business Meeting at the ACTE Convention.
+Additional nominations may be made from the floor during the business meeting of the Region providing the guidelines listed in the ACTE Bylaws are met.

-d.
+(1).
 The Vice President will then immediately report the additional nominations to the ACTE Nominating Committee.

 e.
 Only states associations who are active in the Region are eligible for nomination.
 Nominees will have the following qualifications:

-(1) An in-depth understanding of state associations and demonstrated active leadership in the association
+(1) An in-depth understanding of state associations and demonstrated active leadership in at the state, region or national in the association.

-(2) Sustained membership in the ACTE and be a member in good standing.
+(2) Membership in the ACTE and be a member in good standing for a minimum of four two years.

 (3) Time available to devote to the performance of the duties of Vice President.